 These research processes are the main elements with which curators George Brugmans, Rianne Makkink and Jurgen Bey will work.
 Together with other forward looking projects, including the new Delta Plan Rotterdam, a 2.0 version of The Geography of Future Water Challenges by PBL, the World Water Atlas by Deltares, PBL and IABR, the Water School 2.0 by Studio Makkink & Bey and the projects selected from the entries of our globally launched Open Call, they are the building blocks for the main exhibition of DOWN TO EARTH.

 Water as Leverage takes place in the Merwe-Vierhavens area, M4H.
-The exhibition opens its doors at the beginning of September in the Keilezaal in the Keilepand, where IABR is moving its office in the Spring of 2020.
+The exhibition opens its doors in the Keilezaal in the Keilepand, where IABR is moving its office in the Spring of 2020.

 Makkink and Bey will also develop a program for the entire area, the IABR – TEST SITE M4H+.